 I was admitted for the Fall 2020 semester.
-When can I expect my award letter?
+When can I expect my financial aid offer?

 Welcome to Temple!
-Fall 2020 admitted students will receive their award letter in mid-February.
-Please review the information regarding Student Eligibility, awards, and other information in the Apply section.
+Fall 2020 admitted students that file the FAFSA will receive their financial aid offer in mid-February.
+Please review the information regarding Understanding Your Aid Offer on our website.

 what is the net price of attending temple?

-The net price can vary depending on your major, state residency, housing choices, etc. Use the Tuition Calculator on the Bursar's Website to estimate your costs based on your college, residence hall, and other information.
+The net price can vary depending on your major, state of residency, housing selection, etc. Use the University's Tuition Calculator to estimate your costs based on your school/college (major), residence hall, and other information.
 You can also add your financial aid and resources to determine the overall net price.

 My family's financial circumstances have changed. what can i do?